 Focus on Long-Term Customer Relationships.
 AspenTech's operating strategy is driven by a long-term approach to customer relationships.
 AspenTech has historically derived the substantial majority of its revenues from three- to five-year software licenses and renewals of those licenses.
-While it has recently acquired businesses that have traditionally sold perpetual licenses, Aspen intends to continue to focus on long-term customer relationships in marketing its process modeling and plant automation software products and services.
+While DMCC and Setpoint traditionally sold perpetual licenses, Aspen intends to continue to focus on long-term customer relationships in marketing its process modeling and plant automation software products and services.
 In addition, the Company believes that the consulting services provided by DMCC and Setpoint have enabled them to establish close ties with their customers.